top of page

 In chronic sinusitis cases, the sinus cavities are frequently filled with thick, inspissated purulent material.
 This material becomes densely packed and adherent to the sinus walls, making it nearly impossible to fully remove with antibiotics alone or blind lavage techniques.

 Even when the primary dental issue is addressed, residual infection and debris can persist within the sinuses.
-In some cases, surgical approaches such as sinus flaps may still leave pockets that are difficult to access, prolonging healing time and increasing the risk of complications.
+In some cases, surgical approaches such as sinus flaps may still leave pockets that are difficult to access.
+This prolongs healing time and increases the risk of complications.

 Seeing the Real Problem: Endoscopic Visualization

 Transnasal sinoscopy changes the game by allowing direct visualization of the sinus cavities.
-Using endoscopy, veterinarians can clearly see the severity of the infection understanding why previous treatment failed.
-Thick pus is layered throughout the sinus and sometimes food debris is found which, unless removed, will keep the infection from resolving.
+Using endoscopy, I can clearly see the severity of the infection and understand why previous treatments failed.
+Thick pus is layered throughout the sinus, and sometimes food debris is found.
+Unless removed, this debris will keep the infection from resolving.

 This approach allows for: